π οΈAnatomy of the Webstudio Builder

 The canvas provides a visual representation of the website you are creating.
 After adding components from the Components Panel, you can arrange and style their instances on the canvas.

 The Navigator Panel is a hierarchical overview of all instances on your page.
-It displays the website’s structure, showing the nesting and relationships between different instances.
+It displays the websiteβs structure, showing the nesting and relationships between different instances.
 You can select the instance of any component inside your Project by clicking it on the canvas or inside the navigator.

+Double-click any instance in the Navigator to rename it.
+Use semantic names like "Hero Section" or "Contact Form" to make your project structure easier to understand and maintain.
 In the bottom half of the navigator, you will find the CSS Preview section, which is a real-time preview of the CSS styles applied to your selected instance.

 In the Navigator is the Global Root, the highest level of the page.
 Changes made to it apply to every page.
-It’s useful for setting global styles, such as font size and line height, and defining CSS variables so they are accessible on every instance on every page.
+Itβs useful for setting global styles, such as font size and line height, and defining CSS variables so they are accessible on every instance on every page.
 Changing the font size on the root affects all CSS properties that use REM, as this unit is relative to the root font size.
-For example, 1rem
+For example, 1rem outputs as 1 x root font size.

-CSS selector under the hood.
+Global Root uses the:root CSS selector under the hood.

 Breakpoints are crucial for creating responsive websites that adapt to different screen sizes and devices.
 Style changes you make on one breakpoint cascade, or affect, that breakpoint and all the smaller ones.

-will make maintenance difficult.
+Adding too many breakpoints or mixing and matching min-width and max-width will make maintenance difficult.
 The default breakpoints suffice more in the majority of use cases.

 By defining how components should behave at different screen sizes, you can ensure your website looks great on various devices, including desktops, tablets, and smartphones.

-When you select a breakpoint, such as 991, you’ll notice that the canvas is sized to 768.
+When you select a breakpoint, such as 991, youβll notice that the canvas is sized to 768.
 This is intentional.
 The goal is to style for the minimum (or maximum, if using min-width) to ensure all design issues are addressed at the "extreme" end of that breakpoint.
 When the viewport changes to 767, the next breakpoint is triggered.

 The Components Panel contains a list of all available components that you can add to your Webstudio Project.
 You can do this by clicking the components in the panel or dragging and dropping them on the canvas.